 Minimum penalties may be considered if the acts or omissions did not cause or threaten harm to an animal or client, or if there are no prior violations.

-Note - The Practice Act is very specific on the authorized duties for RVTs that cannot be performed by unregistered assistants veterinary controlled substance permit holders; therefore, these violations are more serious due to their blatant nature.
+Note - The Practice Act is very specific on the authorized duties for RVTs that cannot be performed by unregistered assistants; therefore, these violations are more serious due to their blatant nature.